Donders-Institute/bidscoin/docs/workflow.rst

                             provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap_dccn.yaml
+      -p PLUGINS, --plugins PLUGINS
+                            List of plugins to be used (with default options, overrules the plugin list in the study/template bidsmaps)
       -n SUBPREFIX, --subprefix SUBPREFIX
                             The prefix common for all the source subject-folders.
 Default: 'sub-' -m SESPREFIX, --sesprefix SESPREFIX